-This could mean: (1) David really does want Saul to answer the question or (2) this rhetorical question can be translated as a statement.
+This could mean: (1) David really does want Saul to answer the question or (2) If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You know that I have done nothing to harm you."
 (See: Rhetorical Question) What evil is in my hand?